npm/ansible-nagios/README.md

 Ansible-Nagios-Config
 ---------------------

-This Ansible role is designed to be used along with, [Ansible-Nagios-Config](http://github.com/npm/ansible-nagios-config).
+This Ansible role is designed to be used along with [Ansible-Nagios-Config](http://github.com/npm/ansible-nagios-config).
-Use this role to setup Nagios' configuration.
+Use this role to set up Nagios' configuration.